Mohamed-Khlawy/Snakes-and-Ladders/README.md

 ## Getting Started

-To get started with the Match The Card Game, follow these steps:
+To get started with the Snakes-and-Ladders Game, follow these steps:

 1. Clone this repository
 2. Open Setup_Snakes-and-Ladders Folder